Brian-Pho/Textbook-Notes/about.md

 engineer it into a machine.

 ### Why are you doing this?
-I started with blog with the intention of sharing my knowledge to help others and as an archive that I can quickly refer back to.
+I started this site with the intention of sharing my knowledge to help others and as an archive that I can quickly refer back to.
+It also helps to make my notes look nicer.

 I'm studying AI for multiple reasons:
   * In search of the truth.
 What is intelligence?
 What is conciousness?